NetSec Platform: Building Blocks

 A NetSec platform consists of core building blocks that can be grouped into 3 architectural layers:

 Connectivity and routing: connectivity isn't a network team detail, it is foundational to security outcomes.
-Your NetSec platform should define traffic steering to enforcement, private routing to applications, failover behaviour, and blast radius.
-If you don't intentionally design this you'll end up with inconsistent enforcement paths, poor user experience, and difficulty troubleshooting.
+A NetSec platform should define traffic steering to enforcement, private routing to applications, failover behaviour, and blast radius.
+Without this intentional design user experience will be poor and troubleshooting difficult.

 Design goal: predictability - in relation to path selection, failures, and user experience.

-Distributed enforcement: this is about where the packet gets inspected, it will typically happen in 4 main places:
+Distributed enforcement: this is about where the packet gets inspected, which will typically happen in 4 main places:

 A) Remote users - the modern reality is that people are working from anywhere and often on unmanaged networks.
 Enforcement examples include Zero Trust Network Access (ZTNA) and agent-based Security Service Edge (SSE).

 B) Branch and site edge - these locations need internet breakout controls, private connectivity, segmentation, and resilient access.
-They may also have considerations such as the increasing numbers of connected Operational Technology (OT) devices.
+They may also have considerations such as connected Operational Technology (OT) devices.

-C) Cloud - workloads need north/south egress and ingress, east/west segmentation, and controlled connectivity to shared services and SaaS.
+C) Cloud - workloads need ingress and egress, east/west segmentation, and controlled connectivity to shared services and SaaS.
 Applications delivered as SaaS still require security inspection for use cases like Data Loss Prevention (DLP).

 D) Data centre / legacy core - even cloud-first organisations usually have some legacy applications and shared services or partner connectivity.
 These environments are more likely to be using the old perimeter and trusted network approach.